rust-lang/prev.rust-lang.org/faq.md

 #[lang="stack_exhausted"] extern fn stack_exhausted() {}
 ```

-Which should indeed roughly match C in memory usage.
+Which should indeed roughly match C in memory usage, at the expense of more programmer complexity, and a lack of static guarantees usually provided by Rust (avoided here with the use of `unsafe`).

 <h3><a href="#why-no-stable-abi" name="why-no-stable-abi">
 Why does Rust not have a stable ABI like C does, and why do I have to annotate things with extern?